Neural Search 101: A Complete Guide and Step-by-Step Tutorial

 Now as we have a vector representation for all our records, we need to store them somewhere.
 In addition to storing, we may also need to add or delete a vector, save additional information with the vector.
 And most importantly, we need a way to search for the nearest vectors.

 The vector search engine can take care of all these tasks.
 It provides a convenient API for searching and managing vectors.
-In our tutorial we will use Qdrant vector search engine.
-It not only supports all necessary operations with vectors but also allows to store additional payload along with vectors and use it to perform filtering of the search result.
-Qdrant has a client for python and also defines the API schema if you need to use it from other languages.
+In our tutorial, we will use Qdrant vector search engine vector search engine.
+It not only supports all necessary operations with vectors but also allows you to store additional payload along with vectors and use it to perform filtering of the search result.
+Qdrant has a client for Python and also defines the API schema if you need to use it from other languages.

 The easiest way to use Qdrant is to run a pre-built image.
 So make sure you have Docker installed on your system.